Super Bowl 2022: Everything you need to know

 Where is the Super Bowl being played?

-Super Bowl LVI is being played in Los Angeles at SoFi Stadium, home to the Rams (and the LA Chargers).
+Super Bowl LVI is being played just outside Los Angeles, in Inglewood, California, at SoFi Stadium, home to the Rams (and the LA Chargers).
 It's the second year a Super Bowl team will have home field advantage (the Tampa Bay Buccaneers won the Super Bowl at home last year).
 However, technically for uniform and coin toss purposes, the Bengals will be considered the "home team" and the Rams will be the visitors since the designations alternate between AFC and NFC champions each year.
 Yes, it's weird, but we don't make the rules.

 So, that means the Bengals will wear their standard home jersey, and the Rams will call the coin toss to open the game, as well as overtime if necessary.